davidlartey/Notes/markdown/posts/about.md

 ###Colophon

-This blog run on an altered version of <a href="http://dropplets.com/" target="_blank" title="Welcome to an Easier Way to Blog">Dropplets</a>.
+This blog runs on an altered version of <a href="http://dropplets.com/" target="_blank" title="Welcome to an Easier Way to Blog">Dropplets</a>.

-The theme is Zen Habits' <a href="http://zenhabits.net/theme/" target="_blank">zh2</a> Wordpress theme made for Dropplets.
+The theme is Zen Habits' <a href="http://zenhabits.net/theme/" target="_blank">zh2</a> Wordpress theme altered for Dropplets.

 For a more fun - and less stable - experience checkout my playground: <a href="http://next.davidlartey.com" target="_blank">next.davidlartey.com</a>.